matszpk/gatesim/README.md

 for example `u32`.

 The circuit defined by input length (number), gates and outputs that are defined by wire and negation.
-If wire index is index of circuit input or index of gate's output.
+If wire index is index of circuit input or index of gate output.
 The input of circuit starts from 0.
 The output of gate starts from input length number.
 The circuit can be constructed from gates satisfied following constraints:
 * All inputs for all gates and output wires are correct types